-In June 2011, the recast of the RoHS Directive (202/95/EC) has been published on the Official Journal as Directive 2011/65/EU, banning six substances (lead, cadmium, chromium VI, mercury, PBB and PBDE) from electrical and electronic equipment.
-The European Directive is requested to be transposed at country level by 2 January 2013.
+In June 2011, the recast of the RoHS Directive (202/95/EC) was published on the Official Journal as Directive 2011/65/EU, banning six substances (lead, cadmium, chromium VI, mercury, PBB and PBDE) from electrical and electronic equipment.
+4 additional substances (phthalates) were added in 2015 by the EC Delegated DIrective 2015/863:

-According to RoHS II, medical devices containing the six substances will no longer be allowed on the European market from 22 July 2014 (three years after the publication in the Official Journal) and from 22 July 2016 for in-vitro diagnostic devices (IVD).
+According to RoHS II, medical imaging devices containing the six substances were no longer be allowed on the European market from 22 July 2014.
+The restriction on phthalates will enter into force in July 2021.

 While supporting the objectives of the Directive, COCIR is concerned about two main aspects as those will generate market uncertainty and will affect ability of industry to develop new products: